mkuthan/mkuthan.github.io/source/_posts/2017-11-04-kafka-streams-dsl-vs-processor-api.markdown

   private lazy val pvStore: WindowStore[ClientKey, Pv] =
     context().getStateStore(pvStoreName).asInstanceOf[WindowStore[ClientKey, Pv]]

-  override def process(key: ClientKey, value: Pv): Unit = {
+  override def process(key: ClientKey, value: Pv): Unit =
     pvStore.put(key, value)
 }
-}
 ```

-Store for page views are configured with the same size of window and retention.
+Store for page views is configured with the same size of window and retention.
 This store also removes duplicated page views for free (retainDuplicates parameter).
 Because join window is typically quite long (minutes) the store should be fault tolerant (logging enabled).
 Even if one of the stream instances fails,